What are the best strategies for increasing website traffic and sales?

 Some of the following strategies you may have heard of before – but several I hope, will give you new ideas for increasing website traffic and sales – RIGHT NOW!

-8 Top Tips For Increasing Website Traffic and Conversions
+8 Top Tips For Improving Website Traffic and Conversions

 #1 Make More Sales – Create a Search Assistant Tool